 - Study material is extracted from CAS Online Courses 1 & 2 (Risk Management and Insurance Operations and Insurance Accounting, Coverage Analysis, Insurance Law and Insurance Regulation, respectively) and from CAS Exam 5 (Intro to Ratemaking/Reserving).

 - Course completion includes a three-hour, multiple-choice computer-based exam.
-Exams are administered during four two-month long exam windows per year at computer-based exam sites available worldwide.
 An online, on-demand module with knowledge checks and quizzes is available for study.

 - A waiver for this CSPA requirement is available for CAS Associates and Fellows by examination.